-${\psi}$ USB 2.0 ports
+USB 2.0 ports

 Connect USB devices, such as a keyboard or mouse.
-The enclosure lock must be unlocked for the Xserve to recognize devices connected to these ports.
+A USB 2.0 port is also located on the front panel.
+The enclosure lock must be unlocked for the Xserve to recognize some devices connected to these ports.

-✓ Power supply and power supply bays
+Power supply and power supply bays

 A removable power supply for the Xserve.
 The power cord connects here.
-You can install two power supplies for redundancy; either supply can take over the full load for the Xserve if the other supply fails or is removed.
+You can install two 750W power supplies for redundancy; either supply can take over the full load for the Xserve if the other supply fails or is removed.

-✓2 FireWire 800 ports
+FireWire 800 ports

 Connect FireWire devices to the Xserve.
-A FireWire 400 port is also located on the front panel.
 The enclosure lock must be unlocked for the Xserve to recognize devices connected to these ports.